3g015st/axie-collection-calculator/README.md

  - Must execute every end of the month using a cron job scheduler.
  - Must be serverless, I don't want to handle any servers just for this task.
- - Must also fire a notification every time an upload has been made to my Google Drive.
+ - Must also fire a notification every time an upload has been made to my Google Sheets.
  - Spreadsheet name format must be : AXIE_COLLECTION_CALCULATION_MONTH_YEAR

 ***Architecture***